whitefusionhq/ellisflutes_site/src/_products/NewQuimeraAnnouncement.md

 weight: 450
 ---

-A new batch is scheduled for the second week of October.
+There are a couple of maple Quimera™ remaining below, but a new batch in various woods is scheduled for the end of the second week of October.
 To receive notification of when I upload new stock, be sure to subscribe to my newsletter.